wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

     * **Vendor-specific authentication on Azure private data planes**

-        Contact Choreo support to enable infrastructure-level private access to your registry from your Azure private data plane on AKS.
+        Contact {{ product_name }} support to enable infrastructure-level private access to your registry from your Azure private data plane on AKS.
 If you are on a self-managed PDP on Azure, follow [this guide](https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?toc=%2Fazure%2Fcontainer-registry%2Ftoc.json&bc=%2Fazure%2Fcontainer-registry%2Fbreadcrumb%2Ftoc.json&tabs=azure-cli).

 === "GAR"
 **Google Artifact Registry**